ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 For this tutorial, we are going to define the following network zones:
 * a zone for each for all deployed services where supported as service reference
-* a zone for each for the VPC and the Kubernetes cluster
+* a zone for each for the Kubernetes cluster
 * for an IP range with the addresses of a home network (corporate or bastion) to serve as **homezone**
 * a zone for each for the platform services where supported